tracerip/archive.trace.rip/breaches/Roblox Developers Conference.md

 ---
 layout: default
-title: "Roblox Developers Conference database leak"
+title: "Roblox Developers Conference Database Leak | Historical Data Breaches Archive"
 description: "In July 2023, a list of alleged attendees from the 2017-2020 Roblox Developers Conferences was circulated on a forum.
 The data contained 4k unique email addresses along with names, usernames, dates of birth, phone numbers, physical and IP addresses and T-shirt sizes."
 permalink: /breaches/RDC/
 image: "https://logos.haveibeenpwned.com/Roblox.png"